Nicholas Pike: Career

 Pike arranged, produced, and composed the score for the first episode of Apple TV+'s series Amazing Stories.

 In 2023, Pike appeared as a guest at Kingvention, the annual Michael Jackson fan convention held in London.

-Pike composed the score and produced an operatic piece performed by Ana María Martínez for the documentary Viva Verdi released in 2025.
+Pike composed the score and the Oscar Nominated operatic aria Sweet Dreams Of Joy, performed by Ana María Martínez for the documentary Viva Verdi! released in 2025.